EdjeElectronics/L4D2-Stat-Trak-Driver/README.md

 ```

 ## Usage
-Download or copy the StatTrakDriverRev0_2.py file into your home directory.
+Download or copy the StatTrakDriverRev0_2.py file into your home directory (or wherever else you want it).
 Replace the URL string 'http://steamcommunity.com/id/e_van13/stats/L4D2' with the URL to your desired profile page.

 To configure this script to run on Pi power-up, add it to the rc.local file for your user account on Raspbian: